Next Stop Scotland for G Train – Graham McCormack Confirms Ring Return - Irish Boxing

 The 32-year-old southpaw has secured a show on Sam Kynoch’s Boxing Dinner Club dinner show set for the Crowne Plaza on Friday, September 17th.

-The Limerick fighter takes on a yet to be confirmed opponent over four rounds in his first bout under the management of Ian Goughran.
+The Limerick fighter takes on a yet to be confirmed opponent over four rounds in his first bout under the management of Ian Gaughran.

 The entertainer hasn’t been seen in the ring since he stopped Reyhan Todorov in a dramatic fashion in Cork in July of 2019 on March 27.